 To identify misfitting items, fit statistics were estimated using the mean deviation (MD) and the root mean square deviation (RMSD).
 The MD is most sensitive to the difficulties of items and can represent a magnitude of shift of observed data from the estimated ICC.
 The RMSD is a standardized index of the discrepancy between the observed ICC and the model-based ICC; it is sensitive to measure the deviation of the observed item characteristics from the estimated ICC both in terms of slope and location of the item response function.
-Poorly fitting item characteristic curves were revealed using a RMSD > 0.1 criterion (a value of 0 indicates no discrepancy; in other words, a perfect fit of the model).
+Poorly fitting ICCs were revealed using a RMSD > 0.15 criterion and an MD > 0.15 and < -0.15 criterion (a value of 0 indicates no discrepancy; in other words, a perfect fit of the model).
 The identification of poor fitting items and the replacement of international item parameters with country-specific (unique) parameters was carried out using an automatic algorithm in mdltm.
 Thus, the international and national calibrations were conducted simultaneously for all countries, that is, all estimated item parameters (international and national) are located on one common scale.